somarkn99/transla-genius/README.md

 ## Conclusion

-The Auto Translator package simplifies the process of adding multi-language support to your Laravel application.
+The TranslaGenius package simplifies the process of adding multi-language support to your Laravel application.
 By following the steps outlined above, you can easily configure and use the package to automatically translate your model fields, ensuring that your application is accessible to a global audience.